Tinnci/TPFanCtrl2/README.md

 You can choose to run TPFC at startup:

-- Right-click on fancontrol.exe and select copy
+- Right-click on TPFanCtrl2.exe and select copy
 - Press Windows-r or search for run in the start menu
 - Type `shell:startup` in the run box
 - Right click in the window that opens and select paste shortcut